Ellie O’Donnell Sizzles In A Red Bikini In Dubai

 Ellie O’Donnell made her 1.1 million followers happy with a new bikini snapshot uploaded to her Instagram page on November 19.
-The social media influencer spent some time outdoors, soaking up some sun in a red two-piece swimsuit that showcased her fit figure and ample assets.
+The social media influencer spent time outdoors, soaking up some sun in a red two-piece swimsuit which showcased her fit figure and ample assets.

 Ellie was snapped at a beach in Dubai, as the geotag suggests.
 A group of outdoor canopy beds could be seen behind her, and the cloudless blue sky was also evident in the background.
 The first photo featured a full-body shot of Ellie.
 She stood sideways, and her long, sheer cover-up flowed in the wind.